vitaly-pushkar/vitaly-pushkar/README.md

 My passion is in building and improving processes that enable teams to move faster, better, and happier.

-I enjoy learning about Functional Programming and applying it to real problems.
-Functional programming is simple enough to allow me to focus on the business logic instead of keeping track of intricate dependencies and state mutations.

-That said, I believe there is no better tool for quickly iterating a new web project than Ruby on Rails, which I’ve been using on and off for years.

 Occasionally, I blog at [nywkap.com](http://nywkap.com).

 🧭 Author of the [techleadcompass.com](https://techleadcompass.com)